 - The 2 holes that play along the fence (#3 & 9) presented a different look.
 On #9 especially, it presents another obstacle if you try to go through the trees (instead of throwing around the trees and fence).

 - You could easily squeeze in a couple rounds here in under two hours and/or while having the rest of family occupied by everything else in the park.

 - The course reminded me a lot of Sugaw Creek in Charlotte.
-It's a little easier than Sugaw - more birdie chances, less risk/reward hole - so it's reflected in the ratings.
-Still, this is a fun course.
-Worth checking out if in the area.
+Tehy're very comparable in layout, hole makeup, and so forth.
+And in turn, the similarity is reflected in the ratings.
+It's worth checking out if in the area.

 Pros: Fun course that can be played rather quickly.